russhustle/takhi/README.md

-# Utils for Data Science projects
+# Utils for Data Science Projects

 This is my utils codes that I use on a daily basis.